relativitydev/transfer-api-samples/README.md

 * [Replace Main Method and Add Helpers](#replace-main-method-and-add-helpers)

 #### Clone GIT Repository
-The sample includes a few helper classes and a small dataset.
-To simplify building the sample, open a command prompt and execute the following command:
+The sample includes a few helper classes and a small dataset and will get copied into a new project.
+Open a command prompt and execute the following command:

 ```Batchfile
 git clone https://github.com/relativitydev/transfer-api-samples.git C:\Projects\transfer-api-samples
 ```

-***Note:** The documentation assumes Visual Studio 2017 is used and that all repositories and solutions live within the `C:\Projects` directory.*
+***Note:** The documentation assumes Visual Studio 2017 is used and that all repositories and solutions are stored within the `C:\Projects` directory.*

 #### New C# Project
 Using Visual Studio, create a new `Visual C# Console App (.NET Framework)` project and enter the following parameters: